ne0busin3ss/Python/README.md

-# Python Programing.
-Learning modules.
+# Python Programing
+Intent here is to pick up some basic knowledge regarding Python programming.